 Domestic production has contributed to the supply of many local sterilization and disinfectant products, and they are now available in commercial and consumer outlets.
 Qatar is currently producing over 992,000 litres hand sanitizers per month.

 The State of Qatar maintains a stockpile of food supplies that can satisfy the needs of citizens and residents for long periods of time.

 Additionally, the Ministry of Commerce & Industry operates an electronic ecosystem for managing inventory in the country, including a monitoring process carried out in cooperation with the General Customs Authority.
 This process allows the Ministry to track the movement of goods through markets.

 Under Law No. (24) of 2019, traders keep a strategic inventory of food and consumer goods to meet the needs of markets and outlets.
 Thus, there is an abundance of food and consumer products at suppliers and outlets.
 Distribution of products from wholesalers to retailers also remains uninterrupted, resulting in no shortage of food and consumer goods.

-The Ministry of Commerce & Industry is signing 14 contracts to increase the strategic stock of food and consumer commodities in Qatar.
+The Ministry of Commerce & Industry has signed 14 contracts to increase the stock of food and consumer commodities in Qatar.
 These contracts are a part of Qatar’s plan to secure the flow of high-quality imports to the local market in sufficient quantities and at reasonable prices in order to meet the needs of our citizens and residents.

 The Ministry of Commerce & Industry urges all consumers to report any violations through the following communication channels: